ozyurtf/agentic-data-assistant/README.md

 docker-compose down
 ```

-### Authentication
+Visit `http://localhost:8080/` to interact with the UI and chatbot.
 Enter `admin` in the email field and `password` in the password field to log in to the application.

 ## Access the Application